neherlab/covid19_scenarios/README.md

 Most parameters can be adjust in the tool and for many of them we provide presets.
 The presets for populations can be found in the file [data/populationData.tsv](data/populationData.tsv).
-For administrative divisions below the level of countries, our convention is to prefix the name with the two letter country code as in `CH-Zürich`.
+For administrative divisions below the level of countries, our convention is to prefix the name with the three letter country code as in `CHE-Zürich`.

 ### Development